Fikret Amirov: Early life and education

-Michelle Kwan, World Champion Ice Skater from the U.S. used Fikret Amirov's symphonic piece "Gulustan Bayati-Shiraz" in her skating program "Taj Mahal" in 1996.
+Michelle Kwan, World Champion Ice Skater from the U. S. used Fikret Amirov's symphonic piece "Gulustan Bayati-Shiraz" in her skating program "Taj Mahal" in 1996.

 Life and career

-Fikrat Amirov was born on November 22, 1922, in the family of Mashadi Jamil Amirov and Dyurdana khanim, Ganja city.
+Fikret Amirov was born on November 22, 1922, in the family of Mashadi Jamil Amirov and Dyurdana khanim, Ganja city.
 He was the second child of the family.
 Fikret Amirov first started to play tar and accompany his sister, Yakhshi Khanim.
 Soon, with their performances, Fikret and his sister became successful in their school and attended the “Children's Creative Olympics” took place in Ganja.
 During the event, he played tar to accompany his sister.

-Uzeyir Hajibeyli, who came to Ganja to choose talented performers gets acquainted with the talent.
+Uzeyir Hajibeyov, who came to Ganja to choose talented performers gets acquainted with the talent.
 Fikret and his sister held the first place in the contest that took place in Ganja, and then in Baku.
 Shortly after, they move to Baku and Fikret entered Azerbaijan State Conservatoire (currently, Baku Music Academy).
 During their college years, they also performed at concerts with performances.
 Due to his success and talent, Fikret was taken to Baku after graduating from secondary school in 1939, Ganja.
 Here, he went to the conservatory with the advice of Dyrdana khanum (his mother).
 Young Fikret came to Baku to meet Bulbul and Bulbul introduced him to Uzeyir Hajibeyli here.
-Uzeyir Bey discovered his talent and advised him to study in the conservatory.
+Uzeyir discovered his talent and advised him to study in the conservatory.

 Fikret Amirov resided at his relatives' home for the first time he visited Baku.
 Then with his violinist friend, they moved to a house in Dmitrov Street.
 After military service, he studied the subject "Basics of Azerbaijani Folk Music" in Uzeyir Hajibeyli's class and started to compose his first works in this style.